 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Settlements & Settlers.

 Location.
 33° 5.73′ N, 80° 18.921′ W. Marker is in Ridgeville, South Carolina, in Dorchester County.
 Marker is at the intersection of South Railroad Avenue and South Main Street, on the left when traveling east on South Railroad Avenue.
 Touch for map.
 Marker is in this post office area: Ridgeville SC 29472, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Cypress Methodist Camp Ground (approx. 2˝ miles away); Berkeley County (approx. 2.7 miles away); Moorefield Memorial Highway, (Southern Terminus) (approx. 3.8 miles away); Revolutionary War Cannon (approx. 3.9 miles away); Four Holes Swamp (approx. 3.9 miles away); Four Holes Swamp Bridge / Harley's Tavern (approx. 3.9 miles away); Dorchester (approx. 5˝ miles away); Wassamassaw (approx. 9.4 miles away).
 Touch for a list and map of all markers in Ridgeville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 9, 2016, by Dean Moss McCracken of Lakeland, Florida.
-This page has been viewed 210 times since then and 29 times this year.
+It was originally submitted on May 9, 2016, by Dean Moss McCracken of Lakeland, Florida.
+This page has been viewed 298 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on May 9, 2016, by Dean Moss McCracken of Lakeland, Florida. • Bernard Fisher was the editor who published this page.